artiomi/political-speech/README.md

 ```

 ### Run
-**Note:** Before running the app on local, it is required to start PostgresSql docker instance: `docker-compose up -d`
+**Note:** Before running the app on local, it is required to start docker instance, by running below command in project's root directory: `docker-compose up -d`
 ```shell
 mvn spring-boot:run
 ```